tronprotocol/pm/TRON Core Devs Meetings/Meeting 01.md

 - Bill

-    - Does the main / standby module support one main and multiple standby
+    - Does the main / standby module support one main and multiple standby?

 - Bruce